MadMerick01/BolidesTheCutbyAbleMerick/README.md

 ### You transport value.
 Watch the road.

-A career expansion for BeamNG.drive introducing a hostile criminal gang (The Bolides), calculated risk on every run, equipment and weapons.
+A career expansion for BeamNG.drive introducing The Bolides, a hostile criminal gang, calculated risk on every run, equipment and weapons.
 Your strategic choices determine whether you escape, fight back or profit.

 ----------------------------------------------------